Aliases for SLC27A4 Gene

 GeneCards Summary for SLC27A4 Gene

-SLC27A4 (Solute Carrier Family 27 (Fatty Acid Transporter), Member 4) is a Protein Coding gene.
-Diseases associated with SLC27A4 include ichthyosis prematurity syndrome and diffuse cutaneous mastocytosis.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Fat digestion and absorption.
-GO annotations related to this gene include nucleotide binding and very long-chain fatty acid-CoA ligase activity.
+SLC27A4 (Solute Carrier Family 27 Member 4) is a Protein Coding gene.
+Diseases associated with SLC27A4 include Ichthyosis Prematurity Syndrome and Ichthyosis.
+Among its related pathways are Transport of vitamins, nucleosides, and related molecules and Insulin resistance.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and very long-chain fatty acid-CoA ligase activity.
 An important paralog of this gene is SLC27A1.

-Involved in translocation of long-chain fatty acids (LFCA) across the plasma membrane.
+Involved in translocation of long-chain fatty acids (LFCA) across the plasma membrane (PubMed:12556534, PubMed:21395585).
+Has acyl-CoA ligase activity for long-chain and very-long-chain fatty acids (VLCFAs) (PubMed:24269233).
 Appears to be the principal fatty acid transporter in small intestinal enterocytes.
 Plays a role in the formation of the epidermal barrier.
-Required for fat absorption in early embryogenesis.
-Has acyl-CoA ligase activity for long-chain and very-long-chain fatty acids (VLCFAs).
+Required for fat absorption in early embryogenesis (By similarity).
+Probably involved in fatty acid transport across the blood barrier (PubMed:21395585).
 Indirectly inhibits RPE65 via substrate competition and via production of VLCFA derivatives like lignoceroyl-CoA.
 Prevents light-induced degeneration of rods and cones (By similarity).